Sonny and Jed - Wild East release

 This 1972 Italian western, internationally known as Sonny and Jed (La banda J. & S. cronaca criminale del Far West), is directed by the legendary “other Sergio,” Sergio Corbucci.
-Corbucci’s brilliance would grace the world with such masterful westerns as Minnesota Clay (1964), Django (1966), Navajo Joe (1966), The Hellbenders (1967), The Great Silence (1968), The Wild and the Dirty (1968), A Professional Gun (1968) and Companeros (1970).
+Corbucci’s brilliance would grace the world with such masterful westerns as Minnesota Clay (1964), Django (1966), Navajo Joe (1966), The Hellbenders (1967), The Great Silence (1968), A Professional Gun (1968) and Companeros (1970).
 Unfortunately, Corbucci would only make two more westerns after this film, seeing his Italian western output end in 1975.
 Corbucci would unfortunately end his career in Italian westerns on two down notes, with two mediocre at best examples of the Spaghetti western sub-genre, the spaghetti-comedy, in What am I Doing in the Middle of the Revolution (1972) and The White, the Yellow, and the Black (1975).
 Sonny and Jed, revolves around the animalistic Jed Trigardo (Tomas Milian) and his eventual pairing with a young woman named Sonny (Susan George), who wants to be a bandit and in the process of becoming one, puts up with his violent outburst and bitter tongue.
 The bandit Jed, is at first portrayed as a Robin Hood type character, robbing from the rich and giving to the poor, but a shift happens part way through the film, after a sort of bonding between the title characters, when the put upon Sonny proclaims her love for the repulsive Jed and thus starts, the duo resembling an 1800’s Bonnie and Clyde.
 Sonny and Jed are followed after by a determined sheriff named Franciscus (Telly Savals), who has been after Jed ever since the territorial prison that Franciscus was the chief guard at, was blown up by the incarcerated Jed, killing twelve guards in the process.

 There is a small Mexican village that Jed returns to from time to time, with some of the bounty that he steals from the rich and gives to the poor oppressed people of this village, the people revere him as a saint there.
 In this small village he has stored a machine gun for the oppressed people to defend themselves against the land hungry Don Garcia Marino (Eduardo Fajardo), and his minions.
 Sonny and Jed continue on their life of crime, all the while being pursued by the persistent Franciscus and other territorial sheriffs and also bounty killers as the reward money grows for their capture.